OpenCTI-Platform/opencti/docs/docs/deployment/overview.md

 !!! note "Clustering"

     To have more details about deploying OpenCTI and its dependencies in cluster mode, please read the [dedicated section](clustering.md).

+## Data collection

+The Application collects statistical data related to its usage, including but not limited to:

+- The edition of OpenCTI that is used, either Community or Enterprise edition
+- Number of active users accros time
+- Number of nodes in the platform

+### Purpose of Data Collection:

+The collected data is used for the following purposes:

+- Improving the functionality and performance of the Application.
+- Analyzing user behavior to enhance user experience.
+- Generating aggregated and anonymized statistics for internal and external reporting.

+### Data Anonymization:

+Personally identifiable information is not collected by the Application.
+All data collected is anonymized and aggregated to protect the privacy of individual users.